Parent Boost Visitor Visa - Visa Matters

 Parent Boost Visa Medical Requirements: The Real Hurdle

-While many prospective applicants focus on the cost of health insurance or meeting the income threshold, the most common reason for Parent Boost Visitor Visa decline is failure to meet Immigration New Zealand’s Acceptable Standard of Health (ASH).
+While many prospective applicants focus on the cost of health insurance or meeting the income threshold, Parent Boost Visitor Visa applications will also be declined if applicants fail to meet Immigration New Zealand’s Acceptable Standard of Health (ASH).

 Based on historical data from the three-year Parent/Grandparent Visitor Visa category, approximately 16% of applications are declined, largely due to health concerns.

-Even if applicants have full insurance, Immigration New Zealand may refuse a visa if a parent is:
+Even if applicants have full insurance, Immigration New Zealand will refuse a visa if a parent is:

 • Likely to be a danger to public health